phidatahq/phidata/README.md

 What was my last message?
 ```

-See how the app maintains has storage across sessions.
+See how the app maintains storage across sessions.

 - Run the `pdf_assistant.py` file with the `--new` flag to start a new conversation.